• Home

 Share on FacebookShare on Twitter

-PagerDuty, a leading digital operations management platform, has confirmed a security incident that resulted in the unauthorized access of customer data stored within its Salesforce environment.
+PagerDuty, a top digital operations management platform, has confirmed a security incident that resulted in the unauthorized access of customer data stored within its Salesforce environment.
 The breach, which occurred as part of a wider supply-chain attack, was not a direct compromise of PagerDuty’s core systems but rather an exploitation of a vulnerability in a third-party application.

 The incident was traced back to the Salesloft Drift application, which PagerDuty used for customer engagement.
 On August 20, PagerDuty was initially alerted to a security issue with the Drift application.
 A few days later, it was confirmed that an attacker had exploited a flaw in Drift’s OAuth integration flow with Salesforce, allowing them to gain unauthorized access to the Salesforce instances of hundreds of companies, including PagerDuty, Zscaler, Cloudflare, and Palo Alto Networks.